DrizzySZN/DrizzySZN/README.md

 # 💫 About Me
 Hey there!

-I'm a self-taught Software Developer & Backend Engineer who has a passion and expertise in:
+I'm a self-taught Software Developer, Web3 Developer & Backend Engineer who has a passion and expertise in:

 - Backend Web & Application Development
 - Web-Automation
 - Bots
 - Web-Scraping
 - Web-Security
+- Web3 Automation

 Thanks for reading!